1991 Tamil Nadu Legislative Assembly election

-The tenth legislative assembly election of Tamil Nadu was held on 15 June 1991.
+The tenth legislative assembly election of Tamil Nadu was held on 15 June 1991, to elect representatives from the 234 constituencies in the Indian State of Tamil Nadu.
 The All India Anna Dravida Munnetra Kazhagam (AIADMK) – Indian National Congress (INC) alliance won the elections in a landslide manner and AIADMK general secretary J. Jayalalithaa became the chief minister on 24 June 1991.
 This was her first term in office.
-The united strength of AIADMK after the merger of J.Jayalalithaa, V.N Janaki Ramachandran and R.M Veerappan faction, who was made Joint General Secretary of AIADMK, the alliance with the Congress, and the wave of public sympathy in the wake of Rajiv Gandhi assassination combined to produce a massive victory for the AIADMK.
+The united strength of AIADMK after the merger of J. Jayalalithaa, V. N. Janaki Ramachandran and R.M Veerappan faction, who was made Joint General Secretary of AIADMK, the alliance with the Congress, and the wave of public sympathy in the wake of Rajiv Gandhi assassination combined to produce a massive victory for the AIADMK.
 The DMK could only win 2 seats.
 This was the worst performance of the DMK since it entered electoral politics in the 1957 Madras State Legislative Assembly elections.

 Background

 President's rule

 On 30 January 1991, the DMK government which had come to power after winning the 1989 assembly election, was dismissed by the Indian Prime minister Chandra Shekhar using Article 356 of the Indian Constitution.
 President's rule was imposed on Tamil Nadu from 31 January.
 The reason cited for the dismissal was the deterioration of law and order in the state.
 The dismissal followed pressure on the Chandra Shekhar government by the Congress and AIADMK to dismiss the DMK government.
 The Chandra Shekhar government fell in March 1991 after the Congress withdrew its outside support.
 Fresh elections for both the Indian parliament and Tamil Nadu Legislative Assembly were scheduled for June 1991.